 CEOs are busy people.
 They spend most of their time working hard to run their companies effectively.
-Objectives and Key Results, or OKRs, are one of the most effective tools that executive teams can do in order to achieve their results.
+Objectives and Key Results, or OKRs, are among the most effective tools executive teams can use to achieve their results.

-In this article, we will explain what is an OKR, how it works, and why you should use them.
+In this article, we will explain what an OKR is, how it works, and why you should use them.
 We will also show you a few examples from real life.
-Your company is only as good as its strategy; trust us, we've been doing this for nearly two decades, so translating your strategy into actionable OKRs for your team effectively aligns your teams.
+Your company is only as good as its strategy; we've been doing this for nearly two decades, so translating your strategy into actionable OKRs for your team effectively aligns your teams.
 OKRs have become one of the most prominent goal-setting frameworks used company-wide and can help with performance reviews and coaching sessions.

 Why are OKRs useful for CEOs?